xqueue/maileon-php-api-client/README.md

 The API client requires `PHP >= 7.0` with `libxml` and `libcurl`.

-Additionally all requests use an SSL encrypted API endpoint.
+Additionally, all requests use an SSL encrypted API endpoint.
 To enable SSL support in CURL, please follow these steps:
  1. Download the official SSL cert bundle by CURL from https://curl.haxx.se/ca/cacert.pem
  2. Save the bundle to a directory that can be accessed by your PHP installation